 Understanding that Aristophanes wrote the histories about these “Alexandrian Ten”, is what leads modern historians to call it that because the group came about during the reign of Alexander.
 The work of the Attic orators inspired the later rhetorical movement of Atticism, an approach to speech composition emphasizing a simple rather than ornate style because they were against the “excess of Hellenistic Prose style” (Kennedy 330).

-When Dionysius of Halicarnassus introduces his work On the Ancient Orators, he mentions six out of the ten “Alexandrian” orators, three of which will be studied specifically here: Lysias, Demosthenes, and Aeschines.
+When Dionysius of Halicarnassus introduces his work On the Ancient Orators, he mentions six out of the ten “Alexandrian” orators, three of which will be explicitly studied here: Lysias, Demosthenes, and Aeschines.
 Although Dionysius does not agree with the grouping, Quintilian and Plutarch follow the tradition of the Ten.

 The Greek Era of the Attic Orators (Rhetoric)

 During the Greek era where the “canon of ten” was dubbed, there were no differences between political and judicial oratory in the courts.
 The ecclesia was the principal assembly of the democracy of ancient Athens during its Golden Age (480–404 BCE.
 The assembly was responsible for declaring war, military strategy, and electing magistrates.
-Classical Athenian courts are said to have numbered up to 500 members for the average jury, and there was no specialized training required to be a juror.
+Classical Athenian courts are said to have numbered up to 500 members for the average jury, and no specialized training was required to be a juror.
 This being said, the jury was thus more easily persuaded by emotional appeals (Edwards 4).

 Every citizen had the right to bring a wrongdoer to justice publicly by means of a public suit.
-These different cases were assigned to the magistrate who acted similar to the way a judge would act today; they set to abide by city laws to suggest fines and punishments.
+These different cases were assigned to the magistrate who acted like a judge would act today; they set to abide by city laws to suggest fines and punishments.
 The “idealist claim” that a decision of major importance -such as going to war, or choosing a magistrate – would have to meet a quorum of 6,000 men for issues dealing with the “political core”.
 But the everyday criminal case was much smaller, reflecting the average of 500 noted above in the work of Edwards.

 Greek Women in Ancient Greek Rhetoric

-The living Greek women during the fifth and fourth centuries were not always respected and honored as they once were during the era of the Iliad, we learn that “during the age of Pericles and later, [women] were regarded and treated as altogether inferior beings, incapable of asserting themselves or of exerting any influence for good in the home” states Charles dreadfully in his Dissertation “The Athenian Family: A Sociological and Legal Study” (22).
+The living Greek women during the fifth and fourth centuries were not always respected and honored as they once were during the era of the Iliad, we learn that “during the age of Pericles and later, [women] were regarded and treated as altogether inferior beings, incapable of asserting themselves or of exerting any influence for good in the home” states Charles dreadfully in his Dissertation “The Athenian Family: A Sociological and Legal Study.”
 It is unfortunate to report this backward trend in knowledge, but it is necessary to understand who was accepted and not accepted at court and to who rhetoric was taught.

 Charles notes that nowhere in the works of Greek authors are there references to educational facilities for women.
 Women were thus only allowed to attend court if they were needed as a witness or in support of the litigant’s weakness.
 As far as living situations go, we also know that the citizens slept in different quarters.
 A testament to this occurs in Lysias’ first speech (On Killing Eratosthenes) in which the litigants claimed to be oblivious to his cheating wife because she slept in the downstairs quarter with their child.
 Women at this time were not even considered full citizens.